 As more people move away from MP3 players and listen to music on their smartphones, more headphones also contain integrated or in-line microphones.
 Typically, earbuds and in-ear headphones have a rather mediocre mic performance, especially over Bluetooth.
 However, this is not always the case and it’s possible to find a pair of earbuds or in-ears with a decent microphone to suit your needs.

-We’ve tested 107 earbuds and in-ears with microphones and below are our recommendations for the best earbuds with a mic to buy in 2019.
+We’ve tested over 100 earbuds and in-ears with microphones and below are our recommendations for the best earbuds with a mic to buy in 2019.
 If you’re looking for our top picks for other earbuds and in-ear headphones, check out our recommendations for the best earbuds and in-ears, the best truly wireless earbuds, and the best sounding wireless earbuds.

 The best earbuds with a mic that we’ve tested so far are the Jabra Elite 65e.
 They’re wireless noise cancelling earbuds with a well-built neckband design.
 They have a comprehensive control scheme that includes a mic mute button, which is quite rare for wireless earbuds, and an in-line microphone that performs significantly better than most Bluetooth headphones.

 These headphones have the best overall mic performance that we’ve tested on earbuds so far.
 The microphone’s recording quality may not be as high as that of some of the wired mics on this list; however, it has the best noise handling.
 This means that it can handle taking calls in moderately loud environments, like a busy office or a street.
 They have a decent battery life of 8.5 hours, too, so they should last you most of your work day.

 They sound alright, but not as well-balanced as the similarly designed Bose QuietControl 30.
 The Bose have disappointing mic performance, though, so the Jabra are a better choice for those who care about microphone quality.
 They’re also compatible with the Jabra Sound+ app, so you can EQ their sound to better suit your tastes.
-They are comfortable earbuds that are an acceptable choice for most uses, especially if you make a lot of phone calls on-the-go.
+They're comfortable earbuds that are an acceptable choice for most uses, especially if you make a lot of phone calls on-the-go.